Human Activity Recognition with CNN

 Frame Preparation

-We are going to divide the data into frames of 4 seconds.
+The data will be divided into frames of 4 seconds.
 To do this we will import scipy.stats.

 import scipy.stats as stats